wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 }
 ```

 You can copy this code, and paste it into the main plugin file.

 If you browse to the dashboard, and click on the Books menu, you will see a new submenu page called Book List.

-Clicking on that link will take you to a page with two buttons, and a textarea.
+Clicking on that link will take you to a page with the Load Books button, and a textarea.

 Now you could add functionality to the `bookstore_render_booklist` function which fetches the book list via PHP and make the button trigger a page refresh.

 However, for a smoother user experience, you'd like to use JavaScript and the REST API to fetch the book list asynchronously and populate the book list, without having to wait for a full page refresh.

-## Enqueing the admin JavaScript
+## Enqueuing the admin JavaScript

 In the Introduction to WordPress plugins module, you learned how to enqueue a JavaScript file in your plugin.

 Because this functionality is being added to the admin dashboard, you need to set up a separate `wp_enqueue_script` function call hooked into the `admin_enqueue_scripts` hook, so that the JavaScript file is only loaded in the admin dashboard.

 First, create a new JavaScript file in the plugin directory, called `admin_bookstore.js`.